GHG-P fact sheet

 2. General information

-3. Details and justifications of any boundary changes during the observed period
+3. Details and justifications of any changes to boundaries during the reporting period

 4. Procedures for identifying emission sources